 - Bareback Riding While simplistic in equipment, bareback riding is trickier than it looks.
 Not only are the horses powerful, but the riders must be in excellent physical shape to stay aboard during the eight-second ride.
 With nothing to hold but a suitcase-like handle, the cowboy must maintain balance and remain controlled and coordinated with the horse's motion throughout the ride. - Barrel Racing Three barrels, one horse, and one woman, barrel racing is simplistic and graceful.
-The rider must race around the barrels set in a cloverleaf pattern, while

-- making sure not to knock any over, all while staying within the time limit.
+The rider must race around the barrels set in a cloverleaf pattern, while making sure not to knock any over, all while staying within the time limit.
 The sport is timed to the hundredth of a second. - Bull Riding Riders climb on the back of a 2,000-pound bull before it explodes from a gate with one thing on this mind: to get the rider off his back.
 To stay aboard the bull, the rider grasps a flat braided rope, which is wrapped around the bull's chest, just behind its front legs and over the withers.
 With a nod of his head, the gate is flung open and the bull bounds into the arena.
 While this is the most dangerous event in rodeo, it involves the least amount of rules.
 Riders must stay on for eight seconds while refraining from touching themselves or the bull with their free hand. - Saddle Bronc Riding Saddle Bronc Riding is known as "rodeo's classic event."
 It derived from the practice of breaking saddle horses, but evolved into an event that combines strength, style, grace, and rhythm.
 The contestant sits in a saddle with no saddle horn at the front.
 For support, the rider holds a thick rein, which can only be held with one hand.
 When the gate swings open, every move the rider makes is an effort to remain synchronized with the horse's movements.
 If the rider touches any part of the horse or himself with his free hand or bucks off before the eight-second whistle, he is disqualified. - Team Roping Partnership, precise timing, and anticipation this is what team roping is about.
 Between header and heeler, this is the only true team event in rodeo.
 Both contestants begin in their respective "boxes" on either side of the chute containing the steer.
 Once the steer has received its head start out of the chute, the header takes off in pursuit of the steer, roping it around the horns, then turns the steer quickly to the left so the heeler has a shot at its hind legs.
-The fastest time wins.
+The fastest time wins. - Dally Ribbon Roping Dally Ribbon Roping is a team event.
+The roper starts in the roping box to the calf's right.
+When he or she calls for the calf to be released, the horseback rider chases it down the arena in an attempt to rope it.
+After the catch is made, the roper dallies his or her roper around the saddle horse and stops the calf for the runner, who is waiting on foot in the arena for the catch.
+The runner must run to the calf, collect the ribbon hanging from the calf's tail, and run it back to the box from which the roper started, as quickly as possible.
+The team consists of a roper and a runner and the team must consist of one male and one female contestant.
+Any child under 13 years of age may enter the event.

-In addition to professional rodeo activities, the Snowmass Rodeo offers events and activities for guests to participate in as well.
+In addition to professional rodeo activities, the Snowmass Rodeo offers events and activities for quests to participate in as well.